bitcraze/crazyflie-simulation/README.md

 * Intergration with Crazyflie-lib
 * ?? (let us know in the issue tracker for any feature requests)

+# Webots

+## Python controller
+Go into the crazyflie_simulation/controllers/ folder and run the following:

+    swig -python pid_controller.i
+    python setup.py build_ext --inplace

+Change controller in crazyflie robot model to crazyflie_controller_py to try it out.

 # Ignition Gazebo

 1- First install ignition gazebo: https://ignitionrobotics.org/docs/fortress/install